t0gun/blog/content/_index.md

 I’m learning or breaking.
 I’ve written a mix of technical content and personal takes...browse the menu if you want to dig in.

 ## Open Source work
+2025            [go-spf](https://github.com/t0gun/go-spf)  Author     RFC 7208 Compliant SPF library

+## Things I Believe
+- every app sec should be able to build software or understand how software is built

 ## Reading
 I have read quite a few books. here is a list I recommend based on what I have read so far.